jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ALB components - https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html

+TODO complete

 ## Introducing load balancers

-A key component when working with services is known as a [load balancer](<https://en.wikipedia.org/wiki/Load_balancing_(computing)>).
-These are components that distribute traffic and requests across backends (i.e. services) in a variety of algorithms, such as:
+[Load balancers](<https://en.wikipedia.org/wiki/Load_balancing_(computing)>) are a key component in software architecture that distribute traffic and requests across backend services in a variety of algorithms, such as:

 - Round-robin
   - every backend serves the same number of requests
-  - most common
+  - the most commonly used algorithm
 - Weighted round-robin
   - backends receive a fixed percentage of incoming requests
   - useful if some backends are more beefy than others
   - also used in [canary deployments](https://martinfowler.com/bliki/CanaryRelease.html)
-- TODO add more
+- Least outstanding requests
+  - the backend which is currently processing the least number of requests is forwarded the request

 There are multiple benefits to having a load balancer sit in front of your services: